 Step two in the ultimate solution of making search engines work for you is Search Engine Marketing (SEM).
-This step is the collective process of using organic traffic to create new leads and increase brand awareness.
-In essence, you are creating demand out of the organic search traffic that your website receives.
+This step is the collective process of leveraging organic traffic to increase website visibility and brand awareness.
+In essence, SEM enables you to create demand out of the organic search traffic that your website receives.

-Search Engine Marketing focuses on generating demand for the business through the traffic that is coming daily from organic search.
+SEM is 100% focused at generating demand for your business by disrupting and intersecting with the traffic that is coming daily from organic search.
 Once optimized, a business’s website can generate a lot of traffic, and SEM ensures that traffic is used to create a visceral need in the customers once they experience the power of your SEO.

-SEM focuses on incentivizing search traffic to engage with the brand, beyond just the search and found dynamic.
-By matching brand values and offers to each type of search traffic, a website can be used to create tangible business value.
+This demand is created by incentivizing search traffic to engage with the brand, beyond just the search and found dynamic.
+By matching brand values and extending valuable offers to each type of search traffic, a website can be used to create tangible business value.

 Optimization means nothing without creating results.
-And yet, even the greatest SEO strategy and implementation won’t create tangible business results.
+And yet, even the greatest SEO strategy and implementation doesn’t generate tangible business results.

-Many businesses focus on SEO to grow their organic traffic, but then wonder why it doesn’t produce any tangible results that impact the business.
-Oftentimes, this is because they focused on SEO only, without layering in a marketing strategy.
+Many businesses focus on SEO to grow their organic traffic, and then wonder why it doesn’t produce anything that truly impacts their business… like market response or sales conversion.

-SEM takes all of that hard earned traffic and turns it into leads.
-These leads can be nurtured and later turned into engaged customers, brand ambassadors, and other influential entities that will drive sales upward.
+SEM takes all your hard earned traffic and converts it into brand awareness and sales leads, which can be nurtured and turned into engaged customers, brand ambassadors, and other influential entities that will drive sales upward.

 Top of the funnel traffic is at the exploratory stage of their journey.
 As it relates to your product or service, they are just exploring the high level concepts of what it is and why they might need it.

-This viewer is looking to learn more about the subject that your brand works in.
-They are not ready to buy, but they are hungry for more information.
+This TOFU prospect is looking to learn more about your company and its products or services.
+While they are not ready to buy, they are hungry for more information.

-One of many ways of engaging this prospective customer is with highly informative content on your blog, and then turning them into leads with in-depth e-books and free downloads works great.
-The goal is to educate them so that they can feel comfortable to make a decision about your product down the road.
+One of many ways of engaging this prospective customer is with highly informative content on your blog, and then evolving them into “qualified” leads with in-depth e-books and free downloads.
+Your goal is to inform them so that they can feel comfortable to make a decision about your product down the road.

-Middle of the funnel traffic understands the topic from a broad standpoint, but is looking to understand the finer details of what is important.
-Typically this viewer knows about your product, but not necessarily all of the things that distinguish you from your competitors.
+Middle of the funnel traffic understands the topic from a broad perspective, and now seeks some finer details about the “WHY” of buying you.
+Typically this prospective customer knows about your product, though not necessarily all of the things that distinguish you from your competitors.

-This viewer is typically wrestling with one or two objections that are keeping them from making a purchase decision.
-They haven’t decided on which product to buy, but they are getting very close to knowing they want to make a purchase.
+This prospect is typically wrestling with one or two objections that are keeping them from moving closer to a purchase decision.
+They haven’t decided on which product to buy, though they are making the effort to get close to knowing they want to make a purchase.

 Organic traffic produces a lot of BOFU viewers, because the viewer is often comparing one brand’s features to another.

 Turning traffic into leads starts with creating one or several lead magnets.
-These lead magnets need to be value adding to the target audience, and the need to be high impact.
+These lead magnets need to add value to the target audience, and they need to be high impact.

 Different lead magnets work for different audiences.
 Some prefer video, while others like the more traditional PDFs, white-papers, and e-books.
 Most audiences are wary to share their information, while others are excited to engage with a helpful brand.

-Lead magnets also have to simultaneously guide the user closer to the brand and what the brand sells.
-An offer that is trendy and gets downloaded frequently, but doesn’t lead the viewer closer to the brand, falls short in the end.
+Lead magnets also have to simultaneously guide the user closer to the brand and what the brand stands for.
+An offer that is trendy and gets downloaded frequently doesn’t always lead the viewer closer to the brand.

-Organic search creates a lot of eyeballs, but not all viewers are the same, and the same can be said for your leads.
+Organic search attracts a lot of “eyeballs” and not all eyeballs see the same thing.
 If you treat all leads in the same manner, odds are most won’t take action and engage with your brand.

 Lead segmentation involves dividing your lead pool into smaller, more refined segments.
 These segments are usually based on groups that have similar characteristics, and allows you to speak more directly into their desires and needs.